IvanKrstv/beauty-contest/README.md

 # Beauty Contest
-Console program that handles an information system for a beauty contest, written in C++
+Console program that handles an information system for a beauty contest, written in C++.
+It allows the user